How to Create a Rotating 3D Cube Using HTML and CSS

 Here's where we define the size, transform style, and start the animation.

-: Applies a continuous rotation using keyframe animation.
+transform-style: preserve-3d: Ensures child elements (faces) are rendered in 3D.animation: Applies a continuous rotation using keyframe animation.

 🟦 Each Face of the Cube

-Each face is absolutely positioned and moved outward in 3D space using translateZ
+Each face is absolutely positioned and moved outward in 3D space using translateZ.

 Positioning Each Face in 3D Space

-to place each face correctly.
+We use rotateX, rotateY, and translateZ to place each face correctly.

 These transformations create the illusion of depth and form a complete cube.